-Preparing for college can be a thrilling experience.
-The moment you receive your acceptance letter you may become stricken with excitement and joy.
+Preparing for college can be a thrilling time and this dorm room checklist can ensure you have a great experience.
 While your parents may believe you are excited solely because of your academic plans, you may be excited about the idea of leaving home.
 But if living in a college dorm is a part of your college plan, you will need some survival tips to guarantee a smooth transition.
+That’s where this dorm room checklist comes into play.

 If you are not accustomed to sharing your space, you may experience problems coping with your new living arrangements and privacy restrictions.
 Living in a college dorm room will be different from any other cohabiting experience.
 The key to overcoming your dorm room experience is preparedness.
 Let’s check out some tips.